 What is Fascia Blasting?

 First lets begin with “what is fascia?”
 Fascia, also known as connective tissue, is a thin sheath of fibrous tissue enclosing a muscle or other organ.
 Fascia runs through every structure of the human body, when the fascia becomes tight it can close joints, create tension, impede nerves and restrict blood.
 Often times “unhealthy” fascia can be the culprit of many different pains in the body.
 The FasciaBlaster breaks through the fascia (connective tissue) and restores it, many times leaving the body pain free!
-I have seen first hand at how amazing and life changing this tool has been with my clients!
+We have seen first hand at how amazing and life changing this tool has been with our clients!

-ING MAY HELP WITH:
+CONDITIONS FASCIA BLASTING MAY HELP WITH:

 - Frozen shoulder